shibme/election-data/README.md

 Election Dataset for Analysis

-The data from `docs` directory is served statically over `https://shibme.github.io/election-data/`.
+The data from `data` directory is served statically over `https://dev.shib.me/election-data/`.